Ancoats: Cultural references

+The Thin Lizzy hits Johnny the Fox Meets Jimmy the Weed and The Boys are Back in Town were inspired by the Ancoats-based Quality Street Gang who were said to be responsible for much of the organised crime in Manchester in the 1960s and 1970s.

 Ancoats has been the setting for several novels by Howard Spring, including Fame is the Spur.
 It was also the setting for Isabella Banks' novel The Manchester Man.

 Ancoats was mentioned in the lyrics of Brian and Michael's 1978 UK number one hit, "Matchstalk Men and Matchstalk Cats and Dogs", a tribute to L. S. Lowry.

 A fictional singer, Ann Coates, is credited with backing vocals on the 1986 single "Bigmouth Strikes Again" by the Smiths.

 The British trip-hop band The Baby Namboos released a song and album titled Ancoats 2 Zambia in 1999.
 The single was remixed by drum and bass producer Dillinja.

 The track "Ancodia" by 808 State was named after the area, where two of the band members lived at the time.